God GEB: God of the Earth in Ancient Egyptian Mythology

 Geb in Modern Culture

-As the god of the earth, embodies the ancient Egyptians' deep respect for the natural world, their understanding of the cosmos, and their belief in justice and order.
+As the god of the earth, it embodies the ancient Egyptians' deep respect for the natural world, their understanding of the cosmos, and their belief in justice and order.
 His tale is an integral part of the rich tapestry of ancient Egyptian mythology, shedding light on the belief system and values of one of history's most fascinating civilizations.